SaiVinay023/Exp_Ass1/README.md

 5) The random position in the normal state is defined by "GenerateRandomPosition" function.
 6) The home position is fixed (1,1,0).
 7) The person location and the pointing gesture are received by the Commander node.
 8) During the execution of one state, after giving a target, the robot waits for a while (predefined time).

+##**Interaction**
+The human can engage with PetBot through simple pointing gestures and speech commands, making the experience intuitive and engaging.
+This design fosters a playful and interactive relationship between the robot and its human counterpart, simulating the companionship of a real pet.

+Tools Used
+Programming Language: Python
+Libraries: Pygame for environment simulation, SpeechRecognition for voice interaction, and OpenCV for gesture recognition.
+Framework: ROS (Robot Operating System) for integrating robotic functionalities.
+Technical Implementation Methodology
+Environment Setup: Create a discrete 2D grid environment using Pygame to visualize the robot's movements and interactions.
+Behavioral Logic: Implement state management to handle the three distinct behaviors of the robot, including timers for sleep and transition logic between states.
+User Interaction: Develop gesture and speech recognition modules to enable seamless interaction, allowing the robot to respond appropriately to human commands.
+Simulation and Testing: Conduct thorough testing of the robot's behaviors and interaction capabilities to ensure a smooth and engaging user experience.
+This project aims to provide a captivating simulation of a robotic pet, blending fun, interactivity, and technology.

 ## System's features
 The sys can show on the terminal what the robot is doing and the what the behavior's state is executing.